codecrafters-io/build-your-own-shell/stage_descriptions/completions-04-gy5.md

 ./your_program.sh
 ```

-The test will simulate the user typing the start of the external command and pressing `<TAB>`:
+Next, the tester will simulate a user typing the start of the external command and pressing `<TAB>`:

 ```bash
 $ custom<TAB>
 $ custom_executable
 ```

-The tester will verify that your shell correctly completes the command to the external executable filename.
+The tester will verify that your shell correctly completes the command to the external executable file name.

 ### Notes